“It’s been a tough ride, but we got there in the end.”

 Did your parents approve?
 Were they excited?

-S: Not exactly.
-Our relationship has gone through a lot.
-When we got together, obviously you’re in a bubble.
-Everything’s lovely and you’re in a honeymoon period.
-Then when we both told our parents, they weren’t happy about it.
+S: When we both told our parents, they weren’t happy about it.
 It’s taken us about five years in our relationship to get both sets of parents on board.
 When we got engaged, it changed.
 I think they finally accepted that it was happening now.
 They couldn’t do anything about it—they had prayed enough.

 Andy, when did you propose?